Learn. Empower.

 • These requirements include sections regarding how a project is done (for example, no funding for wells under 65 feet deep), as well as sections regarding how finances and personnel are managed, (for example, no funding if recent bank statements/audits/pay scales are not submitted to Lifewater Canada’s head office).

 • While the intent of these MOUs is to clarify working relationships, financial compensation requirements, and other matters pertaining to the relationships between Lifewater Canada and our partners, the language used is similar to that of a contract, and does give us the ability to hold each partner to full accountability for every dollar spent.
-It also allows us to end a partnership if we feel that funds are being misused, misdirected, or otherwise unaccountable.
+It also allows us to end a partnership if we find that funds are being misused, misdirected, or otherwise unaccountable.

 2. The second document is the Funding Agreement.